JetBrains/kotlin-native/COCOAPODS.md

 2. Re-import the project.

-To use these dependencies from Kotlin code, import packages `cocoapods.<library-name>`.
+To use these dependencies from the Kotlin code, import the packages `cocoapods.<library-name>`.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>